momacs/pram/README.md

 ### The SIRS Model

 The SIR epidemiological model (Kermack & McKendrick, 1927) will help us illustrate the differnet modeling levels.
 In that model, population is compartmentalized into susceptible (S), infectious (I), and recovered (R).
-As shown on the image below, an infectious disease is transmitted between susceptible hosts with the rate &beta; who eventually recover with rate &gamma;.
-Because getting a disease does not need to result in life-long immunity to it, the model can be augmented by allowing recovered hosts to become susceptible again with rate &alpha; (which results in the SIRS model).
+As shown on the image below, an infectious disease is transmitted between susceptible hosts with the rate _&beta;_ who eventually recover with rate _&gamma;_.
+Because getting a disease does not need to result in life-long immunity to it, the model can be augmented by allowing recovered hosts to become susceptible again with rate _&alpha;_ (which results in the SIRS model).

 ![The SIRS model](media/modeling-levels/sirs-model.png)